FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/tasks/tasks.rst

 ``make-clean``
 ~~~~~~~~~~~~~~~
 This task will remove all of the build artifacts.
 This is useful if you want to start from a clean slate.
-This is sometimes necessary if you are not seeing your changes reflected in the output as will somtimes happen
+This is sometimes necessary if you are not seeing your changes reflected in the output as will sometimes happen
 with images and other static files.